We use some essential cookies to make this website work.

 It is uncertain where the relative emphasis in gain should be placed between height and stem straightness in the breeding of SP.
 There is a slight negative correlation between the two traits (r = -0.3).
 In order to give flexibility for the future, three alternative breeding objectives were developed, each involving a population of 200 re-selections.
 Since there was found to be great overlap between the constituents of these populations it was decided to retain a single breeding population of 226 parents with which any of the three objectives could be pursued.

-Clonal seed orchards, both untested and tested, and a small number of seedling seed orchards have been established.
+Clonal seed orchards, both untested and tested, and a few seedling seed orchards have been established.
 The industry standard is Ferndown (SP70) offering predicted gains of 8% height and 0% stem straightness.
 Younger seed orchards offering greater gains should come on stream over the next few years.

 For more details see the following sections of